usnistgov/800-63-3/sp800-63-3/definitions.md

 #### Usability
 Per ISO/IEC 9241-11: Extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.

-#### Valid
-In reference to identity evidence, the quality of not being expired or revoked.

 #### Verifier
 An entity that verifies the claimant's identity by verifying the claimant's possession and control of one or two authenticators using an authentication protocol.
 To do this, the verifier may also need to validate credentials that link the authenticator(s) to the subscriber's identifier and check their status.